Can I Get Kicked Out of School After an NC DWI?

 A conviction for driving while impaired (DWI) can carry serious penalties, including high fines, possible jail time, loss of your driver’s license, and more.
 Such a conviction can also carry unexpected consequences that can be even more damaging to your future.
 This is particularly worrisome for students who are trying to get a degree and will soon be applying for jobs.

 If you’re in college and charged with DWI, don’t expect the prosecution to be lenient.
 Drunk driving charges are prosecuted aggressively, so you need someone on your side fighting for you to get a fair result.
-To schedule a free, initial evaluation of your case with an NC DWI attorney, call Randall & Stump, PLLC today at (980) 237-4579.
+To schedule a free, initial evaluation of your case with an NC DWI attorney, call Randall & Stump, Criminal Defense Attorneys today at (980) 237-4579.
 We can also be reached via the online form.

 Understanding North Carolina’s DWI Laws